 - The very first tweet should attract attention to the thread.
 It could be a question, for example.
 The other five tweets can try to answer that question in many different ways.

 - Check out Lauren Gawne’s tips for an excellent Twitter presentation here.

 - Links to extra material describing your research are not allowed.

-- You can present results that have not been published before, results from recent preprints or even published material.
+- You can present results that have not been published before, results from recent preprints, or even published material.
 The idea is to circulate your research on Twitter!
 If your presentation relates to your published work, provide a link to the paper.
 This will boost the paper’s score on social media tracking tools such as Altmetric, Plum Analytics and Dimensions!

-- Photos, graphs and videos can be used.
-In order to better explain their science to as many people as possible, please provide descriptions, using Twitter's accessibility options, in case you use photos.
+- Photos, graphs, and videos can be used.
+In order to better explain their science to as many people as possible, please provide descriptions, using Twitter’s accessibility options, in case you use photos.
 Instructions for increasing visual accessibility on Twitter can be found here.
 To make sure images are available to those with color blindness, please use appropriate graph color schemes.
-The speaker is responsible for ensuring they have the correct copyright and permissions for the material to be published on Twitter.
+The speaker is responsible for ensuring they have the correct copyright and permission for the material to be published on Twitter.

 - To prevent issues during your presentation, draft your tweets ahead of time.
 You can check the character count here

 - Rehearse your presentation and make sure you are familiar with the way comments are shown on Twitter before the conference so that you can answer them effectively.